senacor/cloud-native-training/04_service-mesh/README.md

 #### Enable RBAC

-Now lets blindly turn RBAC on.
+Lets blindly turn RBAC on and see what happens.
 Run this script

 ```
 kubectl apply -f rbac-on.yaml
 ```

-Now try to access the sock-shop.
+Try to access the sock-shop.
 At first it might work, but after some time you will get this:

 ```
 RBAC: access denied
 ```

+The reason is that RBAC has an deny-all default.
-Now lets do that in a more intelligent way.
-We will turn RBAC on but with an allow-all policy.
+To deal with this, turn RBAC on but with an allow-all policy.
 Run this script:

 ```
 kubectl apply -f rbac-permissive.yaml